 equally interesting.
 The earliest form of the cuneiform character was hieroglyphic or picture writing, but that was among the Sumerians, long before the Semites appeared, perhaps even before the Sumerians settled in Mesopotamia.
 Not a single inscription in this early picture writing has yet been found; its absence is an indication that the Sumerians employed it only in their earlier home, and when that home shall have been found, we may hope to discover it.
 Their hieroglyphs suggest those of the Egyptians, and it is a question if the characters of the two languages did not have a common origin.
 The cuneiform characters, then, are but conventionalised pictures.
 In the accompanying list the column at the left represents a star, the fingers of a hand, a foot, the sun rising above the horizon, a fish, and a bird.
 Inscriptions composed of these and other pictures must have existed, for the characters of the second column were employed by the Sumerians in Babylonia.
-The original pictures are merely tipped over to the left; the toes of the foot are turned up; the reed is lying down; .the fish is standing on its tail, yet we are still able to recognise The them. pictures, drawn with bothstraight and curved lines. were engraved on stone, and not stamped on clay, an indication that the Sumerians came from a land where stone was more common than clay.
+The original pictures are merely tipped over to the left; the toes of the foot are turned up; the reed is lying n: the is standon its vet we still able recognise The n. tures. vn with istraight curved were s. engraved on stone, and not stamped on clay, an indication that the Sumerians came from a land where stone was more common than clay.
 These were the characters engraved on the vases and statues from the early Adab temple.
 Clay was adopted as a writing material not long before the age of Sargon, and then the characters underwent a decided change.
 The lines were formed by pressing a sharp-edged instrument into the clay; the curved line was therefore almost impossible, and as the end of the instrument opposite to the hand went deeper into the clay, a wedge-shaped mark resulted.
 It would have been difficult to form a line of equal depth throughout its length.
 Thus the curved lines became straight, and the straight lines became wedges, and the pictures lost all resemblance to their originals.
 In time the wedge became so recognised a feature that when an inscription was engraved on stone, where it was easier to make a line than a wedge, the wedge prevailed.
 The writing of the third column is of the time of Hammurabi.
 Later, as the unnecessary wedges dropped out, the signs became simpler; in the fourth column is the simplified writing of the last days of the empire.